You don’t know this yet…

 We decided to share posts on our sites given that online English teachers are looking for similar information about how to teach the English language part-time or full-time on Skype or other platforms.

-You can see my post on his site here: https://oetjobs.com/teach-nomadic.
+You can see my post on his Youtube channel here: OETJobs: Interview with Jason from Teach Nomadic.

 Let’s learn about the best jobs for online teachers looking to teach English as a second language online.